Philosophical Café

 04.03.2025

-ACPC Austrian Center of Philosophy for/with Children and Youth
+ACPC Austrian Center of Philosophy with Children and Young People

 Karmeliterplatz 2, 2nd floor, meeting room G2, 8010 Graz